ilichka/redux-snippet/README.md

 ![redux_devtools](public/redux_devtools.png)

-To work with async code in redux we can use redux-thunk or redux-saga middleware.
+To work with async code in redux we can use `redux-thunk` or `redux-saga` middleware, as I mentioned earlier.

-Lets start from thunk.
+Let's start from thunk.
 Install redux-thunk with:
 ```bash
   $ npm i redux-thunk
 ```